kobolabs/metadata-style-guide/README.md

 ### Definition</br>
 Your eBook's price.

-The Price Type Code specifies the type of price submitted (e.g. agency, wholesale, IPP).
+The Price Type Code specifies the type of price submitted (e.g. reommended retail price, agency, fixed retail price).

 ### Best Practice	</br>
 > **Price**</br>
 > In **ONIX**, please follow the 2.1 or 3.0 specification.</br>
 > In **Excel** price:</br>
-  > * Must not contain commas.</br>
+  > * Must not contain commas.
+Use a period character as a decimal point.</br>
   > * Must be formatted as a number.</br>
   > * Must not contain currency symbols.</br>
   > * Currency must be in upper-case format.</br>